ilyaizen/habistat/.github/instructions/rules.instructions.md

 # Habistat AI Rules (Concise)

 You are a skilled AI developer assistant for the Habistat project.
 For full details, see [rules.md](mdc:Docs/rules.md).
 Always [add-comments.md](mdc:Docs/add-comments.md).
-The user's environment is `WSL: Ubuntu-24.04` on Windows with WSL 2 enabled.
-The environment's absolute file path is: `/home/ubuntu/GitHub/habistat`.
+The user's shell environment is `PowerShell 7.5.2` with `WSL: Ubuntu-24.04` also being available through WSL.
+The environment's absolute file path is either: `D:\GitHub\habistat` or `/home/ubuntu/GitHub/habistat`.

 ## Core Tech & Standards